 Naomi graduated from Yale University and earned her MBA from Harvard Business School.

-Verena holds an MD from University of Tuebingen and Ulm University (Germany), a Master of Science in population and public health from the University of British Columbia (Canada), and is currently a PhD student in resources, environment, and sustainability at the University of British Columbia.
+Verena holds an MD from University of Tuebingen and Ulm University (Germany), a Master of Science in population and public health from the University of British Columbia (Canada), and is currently a PhD Candidate in resources, environment, and sustainability at the University of British Columbia.